Ompenaclid (RGX-202) is an oral small molecule inhibitor of SLC6A8 that induces apoptosis (cell death) of colorectal cancer cells.

 Mechanism of Action

-Phospho-creatine is imported into CKB expressing (CKB+) cancer cells via the creatine transporter SLC6A8. ompenaclid (RGX-202) is an oral first-in-class creatine mimetic NCE that acts as a competitive inhibitor of the creatine transporter SLC6A8.
+Phospho-creatine is imported into CKB expressing (CKB+) cancer cells via the creatine transporter SLC6A8.
+Ompenaclid (RGX-202) is an oral first-in-class creatine mimetic NCE(new chemical entity) that acts as a competitive inhibitor of the creatine transporter SLC6A8.

 In the setting of tumor hypoxia (which is a common feature of CRC) ompenaclid (RGX-202)-mediated depletion of phospho-creatine (P-Cr) impairs synthesis of ATP and other nucleotides that are required for colorectal cancer cell survival, resulting in potent induction of apoptosis (cancer cell death).